mikicit/darkforest/README.md

 - **Element Configuration**: Easily configure various game elements including characters, locations, items, and portals without altering the source code.
 - **Add New Elements**: Ability to add new locations, items, portals, and other game elements.
 - **Behavior Algorithms for Monsters**: Monsters are controlled by simple behavior algorithms.

+## Testing

+In the context of the semester project, unit tests were written for some components of the game engine.
+The primary goal of these tests is to familiarize with the testing process rather than achieving comprehensive code coverage.
+The tests are located in the `src/test/java` directory.

 ## Authors